What is an induction?

 New employees need to know where they are expected to work.
 Many companies, perhaps for the first time, are setting up rotas and staggered shift patterns.

-Although this can be managed manually or via a spreadsheet, it’s worth considering dedicated rota management software, enabling managers to create rotas and communicate them to their staff at the click of a button.
+Rota, time & attendance software can help managers to create rotas and communicate them to their staff at the click of a button.

 An important part of the induction programme is to assign a “buddy” to your new employee.
 They can help with any practical information about the company and ensure that the staff member is at ease finding their way around in their first few days.
 Simple things like accompanying them at lunch for a while and giving more informal insights into the company can really help an employee to feel welcomed.